GhostCode83/DSA-Big-O/README.md

     }
     return -1;
 }

+This function has logorithmic time complexity because it eliminates half values from the next loop, thus reducing the time complexity.

 9. Random element
 What is the Big O of the following algorithm?
 Explain your answer

 function findRandomElement(arr) {
     return arr[Math.floor(Math.random() * arr.length)];
 }

+constant time complexity, although there are  multiple operations, they are all basic.  rounding down, random number between 0 and .99. and multiplication.

 10. What Am I?
 What does the following algorithm do?
 What is the Big O of the following algorithm?
 Explain your answer